Charles Tobias: Biography

 In the 1930s, Tobias and several of his fellow hit makers formed a revue called "Songwriters on Parade," performing across the Eastern seaboard on the Loew's and Keith circuits.
 He co-wrote the 1933 to 1936 Merrie Melodies theme song "I Think You're Ducky" with Gerald Marks and Sidney Clare.
 He later co-wrote the 1936-1964 Merrie Melodies theme song "Merrily We Roll Along" with Murray Mencher and Eddie Cantor.
 Immediately after Pearl Harbor, he and Cliff Friend wrote and recorded "We Did It Before and We Can Do It Again" on December 16, 1941.
+The song reminded the United States of World War I.

+With Sammy Fain, Tobias wrote the music and lyrics to Hellzapoppin', a musical revue that ran on Broadway for over three years.
+It was at the time the longest-running Broadway musical, with 1,404 performances, making it one of only three plays to run more than 500 performances in the 1930s.
+The musical also had a film version produced by Universal Pictures in 1941.

-The song reminded the United States of World War I. From 1929 to 1960, Tobias contributed songs to a number of musicals, such as Manhattan Melodrama and The Daughter of Rosie O'Grady.
+From 1929 to 1960, Tobias contributed songs to a number of other musicals, including Manhattan Melodrama and The Daughter of Rosie O'Grady.

 Tobias was inducted into the Songwriters Hall of Fame in 1970.
 He died in Manhasset, Long Island, on July 7, 1970 due to a liver ailment.